The Best DIY easy Cat Toys for Feline Fun

 7. T-Shirt Yarn Pom-Poms – Soft and Bouncy

-Transform an old T-shirt into a playful pom-pom with this easy homemade cat toys idea.
-Cut the shirt into thin strips, then wind the strips around your fingers or a piece of cardboard to form a loop.
-Tie it off in the middle with another strip, and snip the loops to create a fluffy ball.
+Make a fun pom pom using an old t-shirt with this simple DIY cat toy project.
+Cut the shirt into strips of material, and wrap them around your hand or a piece of cardboard to form a loop.
+Use another strip to tie it around the middle, and snip the loops to make it into a fluffy ball.

 8. Paper Bag Tunnel – Rustling Adventure